-- For Sense, Versa Series, Ionic series, or Charge 3+, open the Settings app > About > Factory Reset or Clear User Data
+- For Sense, Versa Series, Luxe, or Charge 3+, open the Settings app > About or Device Info > Factory Reset or Clear User Data.

 - For Inspire, Luxe, and Ace 2/3, open the Settings app > Clear User Data.

 Use the Fitbit app to remove a Fitbit device from your account.